Disease

 1. 1

-Before going straight to the roots, check the braid junction itself for softness or discoloration — rot on this plant frequently starts where the woven stems press against each other, not at the soil line, and that spot is easy to skip if you assume the roots are the whole story.
+Before going straight to the roots, check the braid junction itself for softness or discoloration, since rot on this plant frequently starts where the woven stems press against each other rather than at the soil line, and that spot is easy to skip if you assume the roots are the whole story.

 2. 2